Restrict data access with row-level security (RLS) for Power BI Desktop

 Select the role you created and then select OK to apply that role to what you're viewing.
 The reports only render the data relevant for that role.

 Within Power BI Desktop, this only displays different results if you are using dynamic security based on your DAX expressions.

 Following is a list of the current limitations for row-level security on cloud models.

-- If you previously had roles and rules defined within the Power BI service, you will need to recreate them within Power BI Desktop.
+If you previously defined roles and rules in the Power BI service, you must re-create them in Power BI Desktop.

-- You can define RLS only on the datasets created using Power BI Desktop client.
-If you want to enable RLS for datasets created with Excel, you will need to convert your files into PBIX files first.
+You can define RLS only on the datasets created with Power BI Desktop.
+If you want to enable RLS for datasets created with Excel, you must convert your files into Power BI Desktop (PBIX) files first.
 Learn more

 Only ETL and DirectQuery connections are supported.
 Live connections to Analysis Services are handled in the on-premises model.

-There is a known issue where an error message results when trying to publish from Power BI Desktop if it was previously published.
+There is a known issue where you'll get an error message if you try to publish a previously published report from Power BI Desktop.
 The scenario is as follows.